SovereignCloudStack/website/README.md

 1. Create a branch based on the `main` branch
    (you can also do this using the github user interface)
    ```
-   git clone git@github.com:SovereignCloudStack/website.git # you only only the fist time
+   git clone git@github.com:SovereignCloudStack/website.git # you only need to do this the first time
    cd website
    git checkout main
    git pull